reframejs/reframe/docs/usage-manual.template.md

 You can also customize the Reframe hapi plugins, and you can use Reframe with another server framework such as Express.

-We refer to the Customization Manual for further information.
+The Customization Manual elaborates on these possibilities.

 #### Custom `<head>`